bt3gl/bt3gl_temp/README.md

 </summary>

-# 💾✨ Infinite game
+# 💾✨ Infinite game tl;dr

 <br>
 <br>

-* I have been conducting research and developing software for the last two decades...
+* I have been conducting scientific research, developing software, and playing with digital art for two decades.

-* I found my passion researching [decentralized web3 technologies](https://github.com/aquario-crypto): engineering, finances, arts, and civil rights.
+* Everything comes together now with all the rims of [decentralized web3 technologies](https://github.com/aquario-crypto): engineering, finances, arts, civil rights.

-* I found my dream job at [Shopify](https://shopify.engineering/), where I am leading our Blockchain engineering team.
+* I am very grateful for my *digital-by-design dream job* at [Shopify](https://shopify.engineering/), where I am leading our Blockchain engineering team.

+* I spend lots of time thinking about existentialism, protopia, and the meaning of life...
+But I am a stoic in the heart.

 <br>
 <br>